aodn/rimrep-examples/poc-data-api/Extracting_Spatial_Data_GBR_Features.md

 As explained above, the `geometry` field is in WKB format, which we will transform into degree coordinates in the next step.
-Here, we will use the `WKB` to transform the `geometry` and then we will convert it to an `sf` object for easy data manipulation.
+Here, we will use the `readWKB` function from the `WKB` package to transform the `geometry` and then we will convert it to an `sf` object for easy data manipulation.

 ### Transforming `geometry` format